Dealing With Dates in pandas - Part 3#

 from matplotlib.dates import ConciseDateFormatter, AutoDateLocator

-from numpy import nan
+from numpy import nan, where

 from pandas import date_range